Australia's Telstra completes Digicel Pacific buyout | Law-Order

 Australia's Telstra completes Digicel Pacific buyout

-Digicel, founded by Irish billionaire Denis O'Brien, is the largest mobile phone carrier in the Pacific, with about 2.8 million subscribers and has operations in countries including Fiji, Samoa and Vanuatu - the most lucrative being those in PNG.
-Australian Foreign Minister Penny Wong said her government's support for the deal "reflects our commitment to help build a stronger Pacific family through investment in high-quality infrastructure."
+Digicel, founded by Irish billionaire Denis O'Brien, is the largest mobile phone carrier in the Pacific, with about 2.8 million subscribers, and has operations in countries including Fiji, Samoa, and Vanuatu - the most lucrative being those in PNG.
+Australian Foreign Minister Penny Wong said her government's support for the deal "reflects our commitment to helping build a stronger Pacific family through investment in high-quality infrastructure."

 Before the deal was announced, there were market and media speculation of Chinese companies interested in making a bid, which would have been a cause of concern for Australia amid rising competition between ally the United States and China in the Pacific.
 The announcement by Telstra comes as leaders of the Pacific countries meet in Fiji for a four-day summit where climate change and tensions between Washington and Beijing have dominated meetings.